 On this page

-- working out their own unique identity
+- working out their values and own unique identity

-- practicing making decisions for themselves
+- practising making decisions for themselves

 - learning new things and finding what they are good at